 What is your idea of perfect happiness?

 Walking along a deserted windswept beach or hill, preferably with a swim en route.

 According to my husband, the ability to get 25 hours’ of activity into one day!

 Moths.
 Totally irrational I know but their flapping terrifies me!

-What’s so special about early music concerts?
+Could you describe in a few words what’s so special about early music concerts?

-What's your number 1 listening tip?
+What's your number one listening tip?

 Always listen critically.
 Not in a judgemental sense but with an enquiring mind.
 Questioning is what leads us to exciting discoveries!